ripienaar/rpcwrapperpoc/README.md

 res, err = p.InBatches(10, 30).FactFilter("customer=acme"). \\ these are client level settings that persist between
                                                             \\ invocations of any agent Disable().                                                \\ if there are mandatory inputs to the action `disable`
-                                                            \\ you'd pass them as arguments here, optional ones are chained Message("testing, 1, 2, 3).
+                                                            \\ you would pass them as arguments here, optional ones are chained
+  Message("testing, 1, 2, 3).
   Do(ctx)

 panicIfErr(err)
 ```